 Every time you go to the dentist, they tell you to floss more.
 While this is sound advice that you should take, most people do not comply.
 A cavity does not go away.
 A cavity does not heal.
 Ignoring a cavity leads to tooth decay, infection and even tooth loss.

 Sugar is the biggest culprit.
-Bacteria likes sugar the most, which is why dentists always recommend to stay away from it.
+Bacteria like sugar the most, which is why dentists always recommend staying away from it.
 If you cut back on sugar, you’ll reduce the risk of cavities and tooth decay.
 After drinking a Coca Cola, bacteria will turn that sugar from the soda into acid, making it more harmful for teeth.
 Look for these ingredients in what you’re consuming and try to avoid them.
 Other names for sugar include:

 The recommended amount of sugar in a diet is 25g a day.
 Coca Cola contains 44g.
 That’s almost twice the amount of the recommended daily intake.
 On dietary labels, they don’t include the daily percentage, so remember the numbers and educate yourself.